rubenmesserschmidt/Section-Box_docs/docs/source/contact.rst

 Contact
 =======

-If you have any questions, issues or an idea for a new feature do not hestitate and get in touch via `Discord <https://discord.gg/TYFq6VKXCN>`_.
+| If you have any questions, issues or an idea for a new feature do not hestitate and get in touch via `Discord <https://discord.gg/TYFq6VKXCN>`_.
+|

-Or send me an E-Mail: support@rubenmesserschmidt.com.
+| Or send me an email: support@rubenmesserschmidt.com.